connor-makowski-archive/SCALE_Game/readme.md

 - Open Spyder and navigate to `run.py` or `run_documentation.py`
 - Click on the play button in the upper toolbar
 - In the lower right window, you should be able to enter text.
-Enter your text there
+Enter your number there.
+Start by entering `4`.
 - Press enter
 - Play until you win